Symbian-Bro/QuickVantage/readme.md

-This is simple command-line utility for devices that comes under the ideapad series from Lenovo(Ideapad, Ideapad Gaming, LOQ)
+This is a simple command-line utility for devices that comes under the ideapad series from Lenovo(Ideapad, Ideapad Gaming, LOQ)